utilityresearchlab/biofibers-machine-control/README.md

 It is currently available for MacOS and Windows.

-## Instructions for Using the Application
+## Instructions for Downloading and Using the Application
-This repository houses the source code if you are curious, but make it easy for you to use the application without building the source.
+This repository houses the source code of the application if you are curious, but we make it easy for you to use the application without compiling code!

-*To get started using the application, simply [download the latest release](https://github.com/utilityresearchlab/biofibers-machine-control/releases) for your operating system.*
+**To get started using the application, simply [download the latest release](https://github.com/utilityresearchlab/biofibers-machine-control/releases) for your operating system.**

 ## Getting Help